WebKit/WebKit/Source/bmalloc/libpas/Documentation.md

 # Design of Libpas

-Libpas is organized into roughly eleven areas:
+Libpas is organized into roughly twelve areas:

 1. Heap configurations.
 This is the way that we tell libpas how to organize a heap.
 Heap configurations can control a lot.
 They can change obvious things like the minalign and page size, but also more crazy things,